U-Haul's Nicotine-Free Hiring Rule Reflects A Trend That Troubles Workers' Advocates

 Karen Buesing of the law firm Akerman represents employers and works with them on smoking policies.
 She says employers are looking out for the health of their employees.

 Employers do have some concern about productivity and absenteeism, she says.
-But it's more about the risks of cancer, heart and lung disease.
+But it's more about the risks of cancer and heart and lung disease.

 "Obviously, there are higher health care costs associated with smokers.
-And so many companies would much prefer to have a non-smoking workforce," she says.
+And so many companies would much prefer to have a nonsmoking workforce," she says.

 The corporate cost per smoker is estimated to be in the thousands of dollars per year, though some experts have questioned the accuracy of the figures.